topkecleon/telegram-bot-bash/doc/4_expert.md

 **This "mixed" JSON encoding needs special handling and can not decoded from** ```echo -e``` or ```printf '%s\\n'```

-To to fully support decoding of multibyte characters you need a working python2 installation on your system.
+Most complete support for decoding of multibyte characters can only be provided if python is installed on your system.
-If no python is detected bashbot falls back to a **internal pure bash implementaion which may not work for some corner cases**.
+**Without phyton bashbot falls back to an internal, pure bash implementation which may not work for some corner cases**.

 ### Run as other user or system service